ARM-software/bob-build/gazelle/tests/map_kinds/README.md

-# Gazelle test for multiple repositories in subdirs
+# Gazelle test for mapping kinds

 To automatically update the expected output, use `UPDATE_SNAPSHOT=true`, eg: